aflanders7/Bookstore/README.md

 citations

-Citation for the code setup and listener:
+Citation for the code setup, DB connection, and listener:
 Date 8/11/23
-Copied from OSU CS 340 nodejs-starter-app
-Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main
+Copied directly from OSU CS 340 nodejs-starter-app Source URL: https://github.com/osu-cs340-ecampus/nodejs-starter-app/tree/main

 Citation for the read and search operations: